 Brisbane Estate Litigation Lawyers

-Our Brisbane Estate Litigation Lawyers can help you if you have suffered significant financial loss and stress as a result of putting your trust in the Public Trustee of Queensland.
+Our Brisbane Estate Litigation Lawyers can help you if you have suffered significant financial loss and stress as a result of putting your faith in the Public Trustee of Queensland.

-The Public Trustee was established to serve the community and provide Queenslanders with Will-making and Executor services, financial administration, and other services required by those most vulnerable in our community.
-It is in our experience that the community place blind trust in these statutory authorities.
-Unfortunately, Public Trust Offices do not always provide the service the community expects from them, leaving individuals and their families devastated and exhausted.
+This organisation was established to serve the community and provide Queenslanders with Will-making and Executor services, financial administration, and other services required by those most vulnerable in our community.
+It is in our experience that the community place blind faith in these statutory authorities.
+Unfortunately, Public Trust offices do not always provide the service the community expects from them, leaving individuals and their families devastated and exhausted.

-It is very important for everyone to understand that there are alternative options available when seeking these types of services.
+It is very important for everyone to understand that there are alternative options available when seeking Will-drafting, Executor and Administration services.

-If you are in a position where you want to remove the Public Trustee and seek compensation for the mismanagement of your financial affairs, our Brisbane estate litigation lawyers can help you and will support you throughout the entire process.
+If you are in a position where you want to have a Public Trustee removed from their position, and seek compensation for any losses incurred as a result of their mismanagement, our Brisbane Estate Litigation Lawyers can help you and will support you throughout the entire process.